-If you only want a quick "estimate" via an informal evaluation, you are encouraged to utilize the checklists and course descriptions available in the Nutrition Major Handbook.
+If you only want a quick "estimate" via an informal evaluation, you are encouraged to utilize the checklists and course descriptions available in the Nutrition Major Guide.
 Transcript evaluations do not occur at our department or college level for the nutrition programs.
 We do not accept requests for transcript reviews.

 The general articulation process for an international student is similar to that of a transfer student.
 Please read the response to the previous question.

 In addition to submitting official transcripts, the international student must also submit official translations, and the foreign degree evaluation.
 For a list of agencies, visit http://www.eatright.org/BecomeanRDorDTR/content.aspx?id=9725.
 Note: The Nutrition Major does NOT accept an ECE evaluation; there are no exceptions.
 Visit the university International website for information about the Admissions Process, deadlines, the required documents, etc. Submit these documents directly to the Enrollment Center.